Kakamotobi/Learned/JS/this.md

 ### Why Use It?
 - Instead of using the `this` keyword to pass along the object reference, why not just pass in context objects as arguments?
   - Because it’s neater and clearer, especially when things get more complicated.
+- `this` allows us to reuse functions in different execution contexts.
+  - i.e. allows us to invoke the same function for different objects.
 ### Disclaimers
 #### `this` does NOT refer to the Function itself
 - Since `this` does not refer to the function itself, we have a few options to choose from.